tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/Activities/02-Stu_Stationarity/README.md

 1. Create a column named `Returns` in the dataframe.
 Its values will be the return, or the change of the stock price in percentage points from one day to the next.
 Plot the returns.

 2. Create a column named `Diff` in the dataframe.
 Its values will be the difference in stock price from one day to the next.
 Plot this column.

+© 2019 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.